• Postpartum Mood & Anxiety Disorders (PMADs): What New Mothers Need to Know

 A lot of the symptoms of postpartum mental health disorders are extremely common - and extremely taboo.
 It can be difficult to admit that you are experiencing these symptoms, and the isolation and shame can be debilitating.
 But you are not alone in your experience!
 Common signs of postpartum mental health disorders include:

-feeling line a failure and struggling to manage your day to day life
+-feeling like a failure and struggling to manage your day to day life

-overwhelming fear that something awful might happen to your baby
+-overwhelming fear that something awful might happen to your baby

-intrusive thoughts or graphic images of something awful happening to you or your baby
+-intrusive thoughts or graphic images of something awful happening to you or your baby

-intense fear engaging in everyday tasks - walking down the stairs, driving, being in the kitchen - and avoidance of those tasks
+-intense fear engaging in everyday tasks - walking down the stairs, driving, being in the kitchen - and avoidance of those tasks

-persistent sadness, tearfulness, hopelessness
+-persistent sadness, tearfulness, hopelessness

-inability to leave your baby with another trusted caregiver
+-inability to leave your baby with another trusted caregiver

-difficulty sleeping, or over sleeping
+-difficulty sleeping, or over sleeping

-withdrawing from friends and family
+-withdrawing from friends and family

-difficulty concentrating
+-difficulty concentrating

-struggling to bond with your baby
+-struggling to bond with your baby

-irritability, frustration, anger, or bouts of rage
+-irritability, frustration, anger, or bouts of rage

 A lot of moms suffer silently, fearing that admitting to these experiences will bring judgment from others.
 You are not a bad mom because you’re having a hard time.
 This transition is as difficult as it feels.
 And there is hope.